Order of Visit: High Point #27

 There weren’t many views to be had from Woodall Mountain, thanks to all the tall trees surrounding the summit.

-Nonetheless, a short walk over toward the microwave tower led me to an area that had been clear cut for utility lines.
-This narrow division in the forest provided a glimpse to the agricultural fields that lay below and the flat expanse of northern Mississippi beyond.
+Nonetheless, a short walk over toward the microwave tower led me to an area that had been clear-cut for utility lines.
+This narrow division in the forest provided a glimpse of the agricultural fields that lay below and the flat expanse of northern Mississippi beyond.

 DETAILS